DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 #### Payment_method_type

-Super Link allows only one type of Boleto per establishment, so the notification does not return if the provider used was Bradesco or Banco do Brasil, as only one of them will be active in the affiliation.
+Link de Pagamento allows only one type of Boleto per establishment, so the notification does not return if the provider used was Bradesco or Banco do Brasil, as only one of them will be active in the affiliation.

 |VALUE|DESCRIPTION|
 |---|---|